Opinion | The best outcome for Trump: He recovers and newly commits to fighting the virus

 May Trump mock no more.
 And, while we’re praying, may the dregs of Twitter and other social media engaged in schadenfreude, or even hoping for the president’s demise, take a good look in the mirror.
 Hate leaves tracks.

 That Trump has contributed to creating these conditions is no reason to try to outdo him.
 Trump’s diagnosis provides a vehicle for diagnosing ourselves.
-To the question what kind of people do we want to be, the answer should be a resounding, “Not that.”
+To the question what kind of people do we want to be, the answer should be a resounding “Not that.”

 The best outcome, of course, would be that Trump recovers, humbled and newly committed to combating the coronavirus and setting an example by wearing a mask.